-Why is it that more than 2 million Australians are technically criminals because they smoked cannabis, instead of drinking alcohol?
+Why is it that more than 2 million Australians are technically criminals because they smoke cannabis, instead of drinking alcohol?

-We believe that these issues don’t get anywhere near the attention they deserve from our law makers because they’re unpalatable.
+At Drug Law Reform Australia, we believe that these vitally important issues don't get anywhere near the attention they deserve from our lawmakers.

 Our aim is to reinvigorate the drug policy debate and put drug law reform back on the political agenda.